Academic Advising and Support Services

 Office of Student Affairs

 The Office of Student Affairs provides programs that enhance academic endeavors, counsels individual students regarding their problems, offers guidance and direction to student organizations, and provides a variety of extracurricular and co-curricular activities that broaden students’ educational experiences.
-Specific programs, services, and activities include Greek Life, Interfraternity Council, Panhellenic Council, Student Association, Student Activities, Leadership Education, and Multicultural Student Programs.
+Specific programs, services, and activities include Greek Life, Interfraternity Council, Panhellenic Council, Student Association, Student Activities, Interpersonal Violence Prevention, Leadership Education, and Multicultural Student Programs.
 This office also handles student disciplinary matters, investigates complaints of sexual harassment or sexual violence/assault, administers the alcohol policy, houses the ombudspersons, and educates the campus community on student policies and procedures.

 New Student Programs and New Student Orientation

 StartTU Orientation is designed to help new students form new and lasting relationships with faculty, staff and their fellow students; provide an opportunity to become integrated into the TU campus and community; and learn valuable academic skills that will enhance their academic career.
-The new student orientation program, which occurs the week before fall classes begin, includes programs on campus (educational sessions, a variety of social activities, and the first class sessions of the First Year Experience Course), as well as a two-day off-campus retreat at Dry Gulch USA.
+The new student orientation program, which occurs the week before fall classes begin, includes programs on campus (educational sessions, a variety of social activities, and the first class sessions of the First Year Experience Course), as well as an overnight off-campus retreat at Dry Gulch USA.
 StartTU Orientation and other first-year programs are implemented by the Office of New Student Programs and Services.

 Multicultural Student Programs